questionlp/stats.wwdt.me/README.md

 ## Requirements

-- Python 3.10 through 3.12 (Python 3.13 has not been tested)
+- Python 3.12 or newer
-- MySQL Server 8.0 or newer, or another MySQL Server distribution based on MySQL Server 8.0 or newer, hosting a version of the aforementioned Wait Wait Don't Tell Me!
-Stats database
+- MySQL Server 8.0 or newer (or another MySQL Server distribution based on MySQL Server 8.0 or newer) or MariaDB Server 11.8 or newer *(Provisional)*

+**Note:** Provisional support for MariaDB Server is only available starting with version 6.12.0 of the Stats Page.
+Older versions of MariaDB Server are not supported.

 ## Installation